naoshibaikyu/superbuddn/test.md

 %The two glance at the floor under the door where green flashes of light peek out from beneath.

-Warpman: Gah!
+Warpman Angry: Gah!
 LIGHTS!
 Lento, you blockhead, you forgot the LIGHTS! *grumblemutters* Can't aim with the frakkin' lights on...

 %Lento opens the door to turn the lights in Warp Man's "lab" back off, only to be greeted by a pair of wire clippers, a soldering iron, and about three more wrenches of varying sizes.

-Warpman: I thought I told you to stay out!
+Warpman Angry: I thought I told you to stay out!

 Lento: But...

-Warpman: I SAID STAY OUT!
+Warpman Angry: I SAID STAY OUT!

 %Not wanting any more tools being launched in his general direction, Lento closes the door again.